theambientdronesofvirabelo/Virabelo/index.md

 # The Undated Journal of Virabelo

 I started a Virabelo YouTube channel.
-In this introductory video, I share the setup that I plan to use on Drone Day 2025.
+Here's an introductory video where I share the setup that I plan to use on [Drone Day 2025](https://droneday.org).

 [![](https://utfs.io/f/nGnSqDveMsqxGZHl2zQBiAVxUFjPX6rgvNWKIkq8lnObd204)](https://www.youtube.com/watch?v=-hBsdCq_u20)